 Keeping the National Guard in Washington, D.C., is costing the government $483 million in costs through March 15th.
 This past Monday, the Pentagon said this.
-The National Guard keeps law and order.
-Something the former (sadly) President Donald Trump would approve of and give a big thumbs up!
+The guard helps keep law and order.
+Something the former President Donald Trump would approve of and give a big thumbs up!

 $284 million is figured in personnel costs and $199 million for operations.
 These expenses for the National Guard include lodging, meals, transportation, sustainment, and airlift costs.